 Different Types of Asbestos Surveys and Factors That Affect The Price

-There are three types of asbestos survey, Management Surveys, Refurbishment Surveys and Demolition Surveys.
+There are three types of asbestos surveys; Asbestos Management Surveys, Refurbishment Surveys and Demolition Surveys.
 The type of survey you require will depend on the reasons for having the survey.
 For instance, if you were buying a new property, whether it be residential or commercial, then you would most likely need a Management Asbestos Survey.
 However, if you were planning to refurbish or demolish a property, no matter whether it was residential or commercial, then you would require either a Refurbishment or a Demolition survey.

 The Price Of Commercial Asbestos Surveys vs. Residential Surveys